By Andrew Andrews

 If it sounds like this isn’t exactly the feel-good story of the summer, then you get the point: it’s not the place to bring the kids for a taste of cutting-edge theater.
 But if you’re looking for a play that isn’t afraid to take what most people consider taboo and insist that you look the demon in its eyes, then this is a story for you.
 So check it out, and tell us what you think.
 Whether you find it wholly stimulating or it isn’t your kind of therapy, your reviews help others decide whether to attend, and your ratings help us help you find other performances you’re sure to love!2

-Andrew Andrews attended The Itch at New Ohio Theatre in New York on Saturday, September 9, 2017 @ 6:00pm to write this review.
+Andrew Andrews attended The Itch at New Ohio Theatre in Manhattan on Saturday, September 9, 2017 @ 6:00pm to write this review.